How to Get Pregnant Fast: Tips for Trying to Conceive

 Most healthy couples who have frequent, unprotected sex become pregnant within a year, according to the Mayo Clinic.
 One study found that 38 percent conceived after one month, 68 percent after three months, 81 percent after six months and 92 percent after 12 months.
 Still, sometimes you might need some help.

-If you’re in your early 30s or younger and you and your partner are both healthy, it’s okay to actively try for a year without using birth control before speaking with your ob-gyn or a fertility specialist.
-After all, it’s important to keep in mind that even at the peak of fertility, the chances of getting pregnant in any given month is only about 1 in 5, Levens says.
+If you’re in your early 30s or younger, and you and your partner are both healthy, it’s okay to actively try for a year without using birth control before speaking with your ob-gyn or a fertility specialist.
+After all, it’s important to keep in mind that even at the peak of fertility, the chances of getting pregnant in any given month is only about one in five, Levens says.

 Since fertility decreases as you age, you may want to get help at the six-month mark if you’re over 35.
 The sooner you see a doctor, the more likely you are to get pregnant fast.
 “Some causes of infertility worsen over time,” Gurevich says.
 “And by waiting, you may be reducing the odds for success with fertility treatments.”

 The key is to not blame yourself if you aren’t getting pregnant.
-Infertility is common—one in eight couples have trouble getting pregnant or sustaining a pregnancy, according to a survey by the US Centers for Disease Control and Prevention.
-And don’t assume you’re the problem; difficulty conceiving may be linked to the woman, man or a combination of factors.
-If trying to get pregnant is stressful, reach out to a trusted friend or family member, or seek out a therapist.
-Also consider joining an in-person or online support group so you can share your feelings with others going through the same experience.
+Infertility is common—one in eight couples have trouble getting pregnant or sustaining a pregnancy, according to a survey by the CDC.
+Having difficulty conceiving may be linked to a number of factors.
+If trying to get pregnant is taking a mental toll, reach out to a trusted friend, family member or a therapist.
+Also consider joining an in-person or online support group, so you can share your feelings with others going through the same experience.

 About the experts

-Eric D. Levens, MD, is the medical director of Shady Grove Fertility Clinic.
-He earned his medical degree at Duke University in Durham, North Carolina.
+Eric D. Levens, MD, is an ob-gyn, reproductive endocrinologist and fertility specialist.
+He currently serves as the medical director of Shady Grove Fertility Clinic.
+He earned his medical degree from the University of Texas Medical School at Houston.
+He completed his residency in obstetrics and gynecology at the University of Florida.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.